aviv-segal/besteg/README.md

 # Besteg
-Steganography is complicated, especially for non-technincal people so I wanted to create a tool that is easy to use and supports almost all of the most popular image formats
+Steganography is complicated, especially for non-technincal people so I wanted to create a tool that is easy to use and supports almost all of the most popular image formats and Steganography methods.

 ## Usage